Watch the gameplay trailer for ‘LEGO Star Wars: The Skywalker Saga’

 Warner Bros.
-Games has released its first gameplay trailer for LEGO Star Wars: The Skywalker Saga, showcasing many memorable moments from the film series.
+Games has released the first gameplay trailer for LEGO Star Wars: The Skywalker Saga.

-Since its initial reveal at E3 last year (2019), news on LEGO Star Wars: The Skywalker Saga has been scarce, however fans have finally been treated to a first-look at footage from the game which is expected to launch in spring 2021 for PC, PS4, PS5, Xbox One, Xbox Series X and PC.

 The trailer showcases new gameplay elements such as third-person shooting from a shoulder perspective and first-person Podracing.
 Many playable characters were revealed from classic heroes such as Obi-Wan Kenobi, to recent villains like Kylo Ren.
 Vehicles also seem to have an heavier emphasis with explosive space combat sprinkled throughout.